Planning your estate is an important matter.

 The only difference is that you pass control of assets to individuals not asset ownership.

-Other items to consider is what happens in the tragic circumstances of you surviving an accident or medical problem only to be left in a comma or otherwise incapable of managing your affairs.
+Other items to consider is what happens in the tragic circumstances of you surviving an accident or medical problem only to be left in a coma or otherwise incapable of managing your affairs.

 Your will does not kick in until death.
 Other documents which you should have in place include: